Vape Mod Guide. Sub Ohm Vaping in 2017

-With the advent of e cigarettes a whole new “sport” has now spawned, Sub Ohm vaping or “cloud chasers”, which uses extreme vaping devices (*coil resistances under 1 ohm) like the sub ohm box mod.
+With the advent of e cigarettes a whole new “sport” has now spawned, Sub Ohm vaping or “cloud chasers”, which uses extreme vaping devices (*coil resistances under 1 ohm) like the sub ohm vape mod or box mod.
 Here we look at the causes and possible consequences and dangers of using sub ohm vaping as a means to help us stop smoking.
+We also have a guide on the best vape mod UK brands available.
 One big question could perhaps be:

 Are E cigs and Box Mods and the vapour they produce Safe For your Lungs – Is Sub Ohm Vaping dangerous?